preiew print

 illustration and production: Eduardo Ramón Trejo

-support: part of this project was realized in the A+C [Art+Science] seminar, at the Faculty of Philosophy and Literature National Autonomous University of Mexico
+support: part of this project was realized in the A+C [Arte+Ciencia] seminar, at the Faculty of Philosophy and Letters of the National Autonomous University of Mexico

 references and rights